The Gambling Law Review: Gambling: A Legal and Philosophical Overview

 However, with the advent of widely available long-distance telephony and, subsequently, remote communication such as the internet, questions arise about 'where' gambling was taking place and therefore which government should or could control its regulation as a matter of law.

 It is important to emphasise that there is no 'right' answer to the issue of jurisdiction.
-Different governments have taken different approaches, many of which are legitimate.
-All of these approaches address themselves to the basic 'building blocks' of a gambling transaction.
+Different governments have taken different approaches, each of which is logically consistent.
+Each of these approaches addresses itself to the basic 'building blocks' of a gambling transaction.

 The first of these is the customer.
 Normally, one considers the customer to be an individual interested in enjoying gambling services.
 Of course, in some cases, the individual customer may itself be a gambling operator seeking to offset or 'hedge' its risk.
 However, irrespective of whether the customer is in the business of gambling itself, one can still recognise it as a distinct counterparty.

 The next building block is the gambling operator, which may be defined in a variety of different ways but, for present purposes, can be said to be the organisation that is in the business of offering gambling services.